Hit and Run Accident Solicitors — Scotland

 Watermans makes legal services straightforward, so you can move forward after an accident.

-As a trusted personal injury firm in Scotland, our experienced hit-and-run solicitors are committed to securing the compensation you deserve.
+As a trusted personal injury law firm in Scotland, our experienced hit-and-run solicitors are committed to securing the compensation you deserve.
 We also help you access additional services to support your recovery.

-Our expertise in personal injury covers a wide range of areas, including:
+Our personal injury expertise covers a wide range of areas, including:

 You generally have three years to settle a claim or raise court action.
 There are some exceptions to this rule, such as cases involving minors or individuals with reduced mental capacity.
 We recommend contacting our hit-and-run solicitors as soon as possible for the best course of action.